 Q: What should I do if I encounter a great white shark while swimming or surfing?

 A: Stay calm, maintain eye contact, and slowly back away.
-Avoid making sudden movements that could attract the shark's attention.
+That's why avoid making sudden movements that could attract the shark's attention.
 If attacked, fight back aggressively, targeting the shark's eyes and gills.

 Conclusion

-In conclusion, the bite of a great white shark is an extraordinary display of evolutionary engineering, combining powerful muscles, a unique jaw structure, and razor-sharp teeth to create a formidable weapon.
-While the exact bite force may vary depending on the size and individual characteristics of the shark, estimates range from 4,000 to 6,000 PSI, making it one of the strongest bites in the animal kingdom.
+So, to summarize, the bite of a great white shark is an extraordinary display of evolutionary engineering, combining powerful muscles, a unique jaw structure, and razor-sharp teeth to create a formidable weapon.
+On the flip side, while the exact bite force may vary depending on the size and individual characteristics of the shark, estimates range from 4,000 to 6,000 PSI, making it one of the strongest bites in the animal kingdom.
 Understanding the science behind this bite force not only deepens our appreciation for these magnificent creatures but also provides valuable insights into shark safety and conservation.